-Sand Lake Imaging is now offering the Genius 3D Mammography Exam a more accurate way to screen for breast cancer!
+Sand Lake Imaging is now offering the Genius 3D Mammography Exam, a more accurate way to screen for breast cancer.

-Methods for early detection of breast cancer include breast clinical examinations by a health care professional, and mammography.
 In most cases, mammography can identify an abnormal breast mass as much as two years before it can be detected by touch.

 The American Cancer Society recommends the following guidelines for breast cancer screening in women who have no symptoms of breast cancer:

-Please visit the American Cancer Society web site for more detailed information about their guidelines for breast cancer screening.
+- Please visit the American Cancer Society website for more detailed information about their guidelines for breast cancer screening.